Autism

 The Need for Help

-Today, we know that autism spectrum disorder is more prevalent than we once thought.
-In Iowa alone, there are thousands of children diagnosed with autism spectrum disorder.
+Today, we know that autism is more prevalent than we once thought.
+In Iowa alone, there are thousands of children diagnosed with autism.
 Coordinating care between several specialists can be a complicated and overwhelming process, especially for families dealing with a new diagnosis.
-University of Iowa Stead Family Children’s Hospital is here to make that process easier.
+University of Iowa Stead Family Children’s Hospital Center for Disabilities and Development is here to make that process easier.

-ASDs are a group of neurodevelopmental disorders characterized by significant impairments in the areas of communication, social interaction, and atypical behaviors.
+Autism is a neurodevelopmental disorder characterized by significant impairments in the areas of communication, social interaction, and atypical behaviors.

-Prevalence rates for ASDs have risen substantially over the past two decades, with a recent epidemiological survey identifying a national rate of 1 in 110 children.
-Based upon this prevalence rate, it is estimated that approximately 6,500 children in Iowa meet the diagnostic criteria for an ASD.
+Prevalence rates for autism have risen substantially over the past two decades, with a recent epidemiological survey identifying a national rate of 1 in 36 children.
+Based upon this prevalence rate, it is estimated that approximately 2.7% of Iowa’s children have autism.

 Much of the increase in autism appears to be the result of both improved detection and a broadening of the diagnostic criteria, although other factors that may play a role are currently being explored.

-Lifetime costs associated with management have been estimated to exceed $3 million per person with ASD.
+Lifetime costs associated with management have been estimated to exceed $3 million per person with autism.

 Importance of early identification

 In most cases, autism can be reliably diagnosed as early as 18 months of age.
 An accurate diagnosis is based on observation of the child’s communication, social interaction, behavior, and developmental level.
-Early signs or “red flags” that a child may have an autism spectrum disorder include:
+Early signs that a child may have autism include:

 - Little or no eye contact